 - Shop style: Made to resemble larger shop vacs, these miniature vacuums feature the same canister-type collection system but on a much smaller scale.
-They come with flexible hoses and sometimes a couple of attachments are included.
+They include flexible hoses and sometimes a couple of attachments.
 They also come with a handle for carrying them along while vacuuming up wet or dry messes.

 - Indoor style: Often cordless, these handheld vacuums feature a motor base that snaps onto a vacuum funnel that can be used to pick up pet hair from a sofa or carpeted stairs in a jiff.

 - Tool style: Major power-tool manufacturers will often make small handheld dry or wet/dry vacuums that accommodate the same lithium-ion batteries required to run their larger cordless tools.
 For those who use one brand of power tool regularly, it’s a simple task to switch a battery from, say, a cordless drill to a handheld shop vac to clean up a small mess quickly.

 Size and Weight

 In general, larger shop vacs are better suited to workshop use.
 Compact models are more appropriate for household use and hauling in the trunk or back seat of a car.
 In-home wet and dry vacuums and vacuum mops are comparable in size and weight to traditional household vacuums and can weigh less than 2 pounds for handheld models or as much as 18 pounds for larger upright models.

 Corded vs. Cordless

-Most medium- and heavy-duty wet/dry vacuums are corded, and as long as an electrical outlet is handy, they never run out of power.
+Most medium-duty and heavy-duty wet/dry vacuums have cords, and as long as an electrical outlet is handy, they never run out of power.
 Cordless vacuums are suitable for either quick indoor cleanups or for limited project debris, like wood shavings left behind when a carpenter installs trim around windows.
-In the latter case, a carpenter may opt to carry a lightweight cordless vac that accepts the same lithium-ion battery as a drill or saw.
+In the latter case, a carpenter might opt to carry a lightweight cordless vac that accepts the same lithium-ion battery as a drill or saw.